 - ASC says that: “William came against them by surprise, before his army was drawn up in battle array ".
 This is usually interpreted to mean the English were victims of a surprise attack.
 We suspect it is trying to say that William attacked unwarily.

 Carmen, Poitiers and Malmesbury are usually interpreted to be saying that the battlefield hill is high, steep and conical with a distinct summit.
 We dispute the interpretations but, taken in their traditional context, Battle Hill gets half a tick.
 It does have a distinct summit, it is fairly high by Hastings Peninsula standards and it is a tad conical near the top.
 On the other hand, Battle Hill is only steep sloped to the north.
-The slope is shallow on the traditional battlefield to the south and southeast, and virtually level on the ridge crest to the east and northwest.
-CBA and WP refer to the Malfosse which is thought to have been Oakwood Gill, some 1500m north of the traditional battlefield.
-It is just about close enough and in a plausible direction that some might flee.
-Another half tick.
+The slope is shallow on the traditional battlefield to the south and southeast, and virtually level on the Hastings ridge crest northwest, and on the cross ridge east and west.

 On the negative side, Battle Hill was not untilled or covered in Lowland Greensand scrub.
 A fosse across the battlefield would protect the entire shield wall, not one side of it.
 Battle Hill is not adjacent to an ‘immense ditch’ that could have been CBA’s Malfosse and Wace’s valley.
 It is not near to iron works that could have been WP’s ‘labyrinth of ditches’.
 It has nowhere that could be described as a narrow place.
 It is as far from a wood (roughly 1km) as anywhere on the Hastings Peninsula.
 It has no nearby lake that sounds like Senlac.
 It was not near anywhere named Herste at the time of the battle.
 It would not have been difficult to surround.
 It is not steep enough for rolled stones to be dangerous on any slope the Normans might have used to attack.
 The nearest valley is ten times the world record javelin throw away, and that is not from where the Normans would have attacked.
 There is no reason the fighting should be more intense in the middle than the flanks; indeed, the reverse is more likely.
 There is no reason the English would deploy as an infantry column.
 The Normans would not have passed a fosse parallel to the battlefield into which they were later driven.
-The English would not be standing back-to-back.
-It is eleven Roman miles as the crow flies to where we think the Normans built their fortress at Winchelsea, and only seven from where they traditionally camped.
+It is only seven Roman miles from where the Normans traditionally camped, and eleven from where we think they camped.
+And it does not fit any of the clues that suggest the shield wall was enclosed.

-WP, CBA, Orderic and others report that many Normans fell to their death at a place named Malfosse.
 C T Chevalier suggests that the Malfosse survived as a similar sounding place named Maufosse.
 Elizabeth van Houts and other experts agree.
 A 13th century Charter records the transfer of Maufosse to Battle Abbey.
-It was 1500m north of Battle Abbey on the edge of Duniford Wood.
-Maufosse was drained by Oakwood Gill.
+It was 1500m north of Battle Abbey on the edge of Duniford Wood, drained by Oakwood Gill.
 Chevalier therefore proposed that the Malfosse was at Oakwood Gill, which he describes as ‘a deep ravine’, with steep banks, brambles, undergrowth, and a stream.

-Poitiers describes the post-battle fosse which claimed many Normans lives as a ‘labyrinth of ditches’, which has never applied to Oakwood Gill.

-We are not even convinced by Chevalier’s association between Malfosse and Maufosse.
+We are not convinced by Chevalier’s association between Malfosse and Maufosse either.
 Maufosse, after all, is French for 'grumpy’.
 All the land in this area was given to quasi-French speaking Normans after the Conquest.
 It makes more sense to us that the area was named Maufosse after a bad harvest or hunting accident rather than corrupted from Malfosse.
 We suspect that Chevalier was grasping at straws because he could not find anywhere nearer to the traditional battlefield that could have been the Malfosse.